Advanced features of Azure Metrics Explorer

 Metrics in Azure

 Metrics in Azure Monitor are the series of measured values and counts that are collected and stored over time.
 There are standard (or “platform”) metrics, and custom metrics.
 The standard metrics are provided to you by the Azure platform itself.
 Standard metrics reflect the health and usage statistics of your Azure resources.
-Whereas custom metrics are sent to Azure by your applications using the Application Insights API for custom events.
-Custom metrics are stored in the Application Insights resources together with other application specific metrics.
+Whereas custom metrics are sent to Azure by your applications using the Application Insights API for custom events and metrics, Windows Azure Diagnostics (WAD) extension, or by Azure Monitor REST API.